pypancsv/pypancsv/docs/index.md

 ---
 layout: default
-title: CSV Processing with Python and Pandas
+title: CSV Processing with Python and Pandas - Some Basic Instructions
 ---

-## CSV Processing with Python and Pandas
+## CSV Processing with Python and Pandas - Some Basic Instructions

 I am learning how to host content with GitHub.